Charles Sexton (sport shooter)

-Charles Henry Sexton (15 September 1906 - June 1994) was a British international sports shooter.
+Charles Henry Sexton (15 September 1906 - 23 June 1994) was a British international sports shooter who competed at the 1968 Summer Olympics.

-Sports shooting career
+Biography

-He competed in the 50 metre pistol event at the 1968 Summer Olympics.
+At the 1968 Olympic Games in Mexico City, he participated in the 50 metre free pistol event.

 He represented England and won a gold medal in the 50 metres free pistol, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.